 - Minnesota Senior LinkAge Line: Senior LinkAge Line provides many resources, and in addition to helping you with Medicare, this excellent resource can also assist with many aging programs, including career workshops and assistance with conditions like Alzheimer’s.

-- Medicaid: Medicaid is a federal and state program that emphasizes providing care to patients with a low income and limited resources.
+- Medicaid: This state program emphasizes providing care to patients with a low income and limited resources.
 They can see if you or a loved one is eligible for Medicaid.

 - Medicare Part D Extra Help: Medicare Part D Extra Help is also known as Low-Income Subsidy (LIS).
 This resource helps pay copays, deductibles, monthly premiums, and coinsurance.
 You can sign up through the Social Security Website or call the Senior LinkAge Line.

-- Your state’s insurance department: Calling or visiting your state’s insurance department is another option.
+- Your state’s insurance department: Calling or visiting your insurance department is another option.

 These are some of the resources available in Minnesota that are helpful for those signing up for a Medicare program.

-If you need a Supplemental Medicare plan to cover additional costs not covered under your current medical program, you can also reach out to us at Medigap.com.
+If you need a Supplemental Medicare plan to cover additional costs not covered under your current medical program, you can reach us at Medigap.com.

 Our team is the resource to seek out when you need to explore coverage options.
 We will work with you to find the right plan that meets all your supplemental Minnesota Medicare Plans needs.